esraa-el-tohamii/Health-Care-Project/README.md

 # 🩺 Glucose Guard – Diabetes Risk Prediction Web App

 **Glucose Guard** is a machine learning-based healthcare application designed to predict the risk of type 2 diabetes using patient health metrics.
-This project was developed using Python, Streamlit, and scikit-learn as part of a graduation project for the DEPI initiative supported by the Egyptian Ministry of Communications and Information Technology.
+This project was developed using Python, Streamlit, and scikit-learn as part of a graduation project for the DEPI 'Digital Egypt Pioneers Initiative' supported by the MCIT 'Ministry of Communications and Information Technology'.

 ---